 Renovation of the Rothschild Palais

-Our new permanent exhibition will be presented on three floors in the Rothschild Palais.
-In it you will learn about Frankfurt’s Jewish history from 1800 to the present.
+Our new permanent exhibition will be presented on three floors in the Rothschild Palais, where you will learn about Frankfurt’s Jewish history from 1800 to the present.
 Earlier centuries are the focus of the Judengasse Museum.

 A special area is planned for the museum’s education department with offices for educators and two rooms for events.
 Most of the museum’s administrative offices will be accommodated on the uppermost floor.